Sean Coffey: Further activities and post General Counsel of the U.S. Navy

+Coffey has served or serves on the boards of Common Cause New York, Council for Unity, the Holocaust and Human Rights Education Center, Greenhope Services for Women, and ThanksUSA.

+In 2025 Coffey Joined the mediation firm Phillips ADR, founded by former U.S. Fedreral Judge Layn R. Phillips, as an arbitrator, negotiator. and independent panelist.

 BlackRobe Capital Partners

 In late 2011, Coffey and Timothy Scrantom founded BlackRobe Capital Partners, a commercial claim investor based in New York City.
 The firm shut down one and a half years later, in early 2013.